Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ### Test Vector Comparison

-When comparing simulation results against test vectors, a MATLAB script is invoked to perform the processing.
-An example of a successful comparison is shown in Figure 12.
+When comparing simulation results with test vectors, a MATLAB script performs the processing.
+Figure 12 shows an example of a successful comparison.

 ![figure12](images/check_sim.png)

 *Figure 12 - Simulation Verification*

 The output provides three different indications of simulation performance.

 The first is an indication of whether the simulation output matched the corresponding test vector.
-There will be one comparison for each kernel simulated.
+There is one comparison for each kernel simulated.
 The script compares `int32` values which represent floating-point interpolated pixel values.
-Since there may be slight variations in floating point calculations, the comparison allows for mismatch in the least significant mantissa bits of the floating-point number and may be specified in the comparison script.
+Because there can be slight variations in floating point calculations, the comparison enables for mismatch in the least significant mantissa bits of the floating-point number.
+This can be specified in the comparison script.

-The second comparison indicates maximum pixel value difference between AIE simulation results and single precision MATLAB generated vectors.
+The second comparison indicates maximum pixel value difference between AI Engine simulation results and single precision MATLAB generated vectors.
 Pixels take on values in the range [0, 255], and this result provides the maximum of the differences between all pairs of corresponding pixels.

 The final comparison indicates the maximum pixel value difference between AI Engine simulation results and double precision floating-point results generated by the MATLAB ``interp2`` function.

 ## Customizing the Example

-This example may be easily customized to use different test images, to use a specified output resolution, or to use multiple parallel processing cores for increased throughput.
-When generating test vectors, instead of using the Makefile, one may manually run scripts in MATLAB with desired function arguments.
-For example, the equivalent to
+This example can be customized to use different test images, to use a specified output resolution, or to use multiple parallel processing cores for increased throughput.
+When generating test vectors, instead of using the Makefile, you can manually run scripts in MATLAB with the desired function arguments.
+For example, the equivalent to:

 ```bash
 $ make gen_vectors